 Dr. Connell is a member of the Board on Life Sciences and is a National Associate of the National Academies of Sciences; she completed a 6-month sabbatical as Visiting Scholar at the Board on Life Sciences.
 She has served on more than 15 committees at the US National Academies, including Advances in Technology and the Prevention of Their Application to Next Generation Biowarfare Agents (2004), Trends in Science and Technology Relevant to the Biological and Toxin Weapons Convention (2010), and Review of the Scientific Approaches Used During the FBI's Investigation of the 2001 Bacillus anthracis Mailings (2011).
 She is currently chairing the NAS components of a series of international science and technology workshops, supported by the EU and the UN, designed to explore regional advances and activities related to implementation of the Biological Weapons Convention (BWC).

-Dr. Connell is a member of the US CDC’s Biological Agent Containment Working Group in the Office of Public Health Preparedness and Response.
+Dr. Connell is a member of the of the National Science Advisory Board for Biosecurity as well as the US CDC’s Biological Agent Containment Working Group in the Office of Public Health Preparedness and Response.
 She has had a long-standing interest in the development of regulatory policies associated with biocontainment work and dual-use research of concern.
 In addition to biomedical research policy, Dr. Connell has considerable experience and interest in pedagogy, with a focus on ethics education and the responsible conduct of research: She chaired the NRC Standing Committee for Faculty Development for Education about Research with Dual Use Issues in the Context of Responsible Science and Research Integrity, which has conducted a series of workshops throughout the Middle East and North Africa over the past 5 years.
 These workshops seek to apply contemporary teaching and learning methodologies (“active learning”) to the challenge of increasing awareness among young scientists of the societal implications of their research.
 She has presented at workshops and meetings around the world on the interrelated issues of biocontainment, infectious disease research, research ethics, and dual-use research of concern.

 Before joining the Center, Dr. Connell was Professor and Director of Research in the Division of Infectious Disease in the Department of Medicine at Rutgers New Jersey Medical School and the Rutgers Biomedical Health Sciences.
 Her major research focus was antibacterial drug discovery in respiratory pathogens such as M. tuberculosis and B. anthracis.
 Dr. Connell chaired the Institutional Biosafety Committee of Rutgers University and directed NJMS’s biosafety level three (BSL-3) containment laboratory beginning in 1997.
 Her recent work has focused on the use of predatory bacteria as novel therapeutics for treatment of Gram-negative bacterial infections, including MDR strains and select agents.
 Dr. Connell was continuously funded by the NIH, the Department of Defense and DARPA, industry, and other sources from 1992 to 2018.
 She received a PhD in microbial genetics from Harvard University.